top of page

 Why Yoga?

 Practicing yoga offers a wide range of benefits.
-Whether you're aiming to improve your overall well-being or seeking specific outcomes, yoga has the power to transform your life for the better or improve your week.
+Whether you're aiming to improve your overall well-being or seeking specific outcomes, yoga has the power to improve your week or transform your life for the better.

 2. In Touch – Practicing yoga will make you more in touch with your physical body.
-You will be acquainted with more leg and back muscles and will be able to work your individual muscles more.
-You can have your hamstrings perform tricks like a dog.
+You will get acquainted with more leg and back muscles you don’t usually interact with, leading to interesting body conversations.

 3. Fun – Practicing yoga is fun.
-Grabbing your toes, putting your feet in the air, and making strange shapes is always a good fun.
+Grabbing your toes, putting your feet in the air, and making strange shapes is always entertaining.

-4. Confidence – Navigating balance and flexibility challenges in performing yoga poses will help give you confidence.
-You will also be able to calm the people around you with the reassuring phrase, “Don’t worry I do yoga.”
+4. Confidence – Navigating balance and flexibility challenges when performing yoga poses will help give you confidence.
+You will also be able to calm the people around you with the reassuring phrase, “Don’t worry, I do yoga.”

 5. Spirituality - Yoga encourages introspection and mindfulness, guiding you to turn your attention inward.
-When you are there you will see that everything is connected. (add joke)
+In this state, you begin to see how everything is connected—able to experience the universe without ever needing a spaceship.

 6. Social Benefits – Taking classes with a group or being part of a yoga community gives you social benefits.
-Just make sure when you have neighbors, don’t venture into their lot and be respectful of yoga space property lines.
+Just make sure when you have neighbors, don’t venture into their mat area and be respectful of yoga space property lines.

 Sanskrit